5T33Z0/Clover-Crate/ACPI/README.md

 This way, you could find the SSDT containing all the 26 Ports for your board in the dumped ACPI, fix it, put it back in the `ACPI/patched` folder and boom: no more `USBports.kext` required.

-**TIP**: `AutoMerge` can also be useful in cases where dropping a tablesfails for unknown reasons.
-I recently noticesd that the original DMAR table would not be dropped, so instead put a corrected DMAR table in the ACPI/patched` folder and it replaced the original one, which resolved a problem with a 3rd party ethernet card.
+**TIP**: `AutoMerge` can also be useful in cases where dropping a tables fails for unknown reasons.
+I recently noticesd that the original DMAR table would not be dropped, so instead I put a corrected DMAR table in the `ACPI/patched` folder and it replaced the original one, which resolved a problem with a 3rd party ethernet card.

 ## Disable ASPM